manuelbieh/react-book/basics/excursus-es2015+.md

 } = passenger || {};
 ```

 With the addition of `|| {}` we express that if the `passenger` object is **falsy**, an empty object should be used instead.
 Arguably, it would be "cleaner" to check if `passenger` is an object first and only then to continue and destructure it.
-The **Logical OR operator** provides a handy and concise alternative for our tool set though and should be sufficient in most cases.
+The **logical OR operator** provides a handy and concise alternative for our tool set though and should be sufficient in most cases.

 **Destructuring** and the **spread operator** can be used together too: